xtuml/bridgepoint/doc-bridgepoint/notes/9696_masl_files_int.md

 where appropriate.

-This change will be made in BridgePoint itself and the MASL to xtUML conversion tool (`m2x`).
+This change will be made in BridgePoint itself and the MASL to xtUML conversion and export tools (`masl2xtuml` and `xtuml2masl`).

 ### 6. Implementation Comments

 6.1 Model upgrade

 Because this work changes the way `.masl` files are loaded and parsed from disk, a mechanism will be needed which can upgrade existing models to the new persistence format.
-A script using standard regular expressions tools will be delivered with this issue.
+A script using standard regular expressions tools will be delivered with this issue (attached to the DEI).
 Note that this script will only be necessary for existing MASL models created before this issue is promoted.

 ### 7. Unit Test

 7.1 No new unit test failures shall be observed
 7.2 No new MASL round trip failures shall be observed
 7.3 The use case presented in [[2.1]](#2.1) shall be tested without failure
+7.4 A model with `.masl` files persisted the "old way" shall be upgraded using the script, imported, and modified without failure

 ### 8. User Documentation